Deepti1206/Banking_Transaction_Management_RDBMS_SQL/README.md

 Business Rules represents the different entities in business and define relationships between them.
 The ER diagram represents the pictorial representation between these entities.
 Defining business rules properly helps us to built the database in an organized and hence it is important to focus on every details on how company works.

 For this project, we will consider a very simple example of Credit Card transaction in XYZ Fintech company.
-This will a very basic business rules for XYZ Fintech but note that they are more complex in real word situation.
-However, I'm hopeful that this will be a basic understanding of how business rules are made and used in ER diagram.

-Assume we have collected enough data from the questions and our research on the Credit Trasaction department of XYZ Fintech.
-We found that the company has different entities and relationships and hence we developed the business rules for the company.
+Thease are basic business rules for XYZ Fintech but note that they are more complex in real word situation.
+Through our research, we found that the company has different entities related to transactions and hence we formulated the business rules for the company.

 **Business rules**